 Artificial grass for decks, patios and rooftops is a growing trend in Canada because of how easy it is to add soft comfort and lush green life-like grass to almost any space.
 Increasing the function and comfort of an outdoor living area has never been easier.
 It's the ideal solution for creating a place to relax, play area for children or a space for pets to enjoy all with the added benefit of being incredibly low maintenance.

 The residential and commercial applications of artificial grass for decks is almost endless.
-You can easily transform a wood deck into a comfortable place to lounge and enjoy the soft blades of grass on your bare feet.
+You can easily transform a wood deck into a comfortable place to lounge and enjoy the soft blades of grass on your bare feet with ultra easy to install synthetic grass deck tiles.
 An apartment balcony high above ground level will bring the look and feel of nature to your outdoor space.
 A rooftop patio with it's amazing views will only be enhanced with lawn that is so real looking you will forget it's artificial.

-The benefits of artificial grass for decks are numerous and go beyond proving some colour to an existing dull surface whether it's cracked concrete, faded wood or a hot tarred roof.
-The quality of todays artificial grass products allow professional artificial grass installers and handy DIY home owners to create some very cool indoor and outdoor living spaces.
+The benefits of artificial grass on a deck are numerous and go beyond providing some colour to an existing dull surface whether it's cracked concrete, faded wood or a hot tarred roof.
+The quality and craftsmanship of todays very best artificial grass products allow professional artificial grass installers and handy DIY home owners to create some very cool indoor and outdoor living spaces.
 Let's take a look at some of the benefits of adding artificial grass to a deck, patio or rooftop.

 Here are some additional reasons you may want to choose an artificial grass rug for your deck as opposed to other surfaces like wood, tile or concrete.